 How does it fit in the collection?
 I don’t normally collect cryptids, but in the case of these inspired-by-reality figures, I can make exceptions.
-At the time I think the only other megalodon was a Yowies Lost Kingdom, and surprisingly, this one is better.
+At the time I think the only other megalodon was a Yowies Lost Kingdom, and not surprisingly, this one is better.
 There are lots of different ones now, though few in this size range.

 Any story behind it?
 I am not sure.
 I likely managed to get it as a lot from Japan.
 But it is possible that I picked it up through a trade as well.
 I know I got a whole bunch of them at the same time.